MedoX71T/SOLVED-Infinix-Note-11-X663-GSI-Internet-Fix-BPF-Kernel-Patch/README.md

 ## **The Problem**

-When flashing any modern GSI (e.g., AOSP A15 or DerpFest A16) on the Infinix Note 11 (X663), the device boots correctly, but **Mobile Data (cellular internet) fails to work entirely**.
+When flashing any modern GSI (e.g., AOSP A15 or DerpFest A16) on the Infinix Note 11 (X663), the device boots correctly, but **WiFi - Mobile Data fails to work entirely BUT If we started HOTSPOT Sharing ... the other device can connect to our internet normally**.
 This is a known issue on many MediaTek devices and requires a specific patch to the kernel within the `boot.img` to enable the necessary BPF layer for network function.

 ---